Groestlcoin/groestlcoin-maintainer-tools/README.md

 The `gpg` module requires the [gpgme](https://www.gnupg.org/software/gpgme/index.html) library which is usually present on Linux, and can be installed with `brew install gpgme` on macOS.

-Example usage: `./gitian-verify.py -r 0.21.0rc5 -d ../gitian.sigs -k ../bitcoin/contrib/builder-keys/keys.txt`
+Example usage: `./gitian-verify.py -r 2.21.01 -d ../gitian.sigs -k ../groestlcoin/contrib/builder-keys/keys.txt`

 Where

-- `-r 0.21.0rc5` specifies the release to verify signatures for.
+- `-r 2.21.1` specifies the release to verify signatures for.
-- `-d ../gitian.sigs` specifies the directory where the repository with signatures, [gitian.sigs](https://github.com/bitcoin-core/gitian.sigs/) is checked out.
+- `-d ../gitian.sigs` specifies the directory where the repository with signatures, [gitian.sigs](https://github.com/groestlcoin/gitian.sigs/) is checked out.
-- `../bitcoin/contrib/builder-keys/keys.txt` is the path to `keys.txt` file inside the main repository that specifies the valid keys and what signers they belong to.
+- `../groestlcoin/contrib/builder-keys/keys.txt` is the path to `keys.txt` file inside the main repository that specifies the valid keys and what signers they belong to.

 Example output:
 ```
 Signer            linux      osx-unsigned  win-unsigned   osx-signed    win-signed
-justinmoon        No Key        No Key        No Key        No Key        No Key
+gruve-p           No Key        No Key        No Key        No Key        No Key
-laanwj              OK            OK            OK            OK            OK
+jackielove4u        OK            OK            OK            -             -
-luke-jr             OK            OK            OK            OK            OK
+hashengineering     OK            OK            OK            -             -
-marco               -             OK            OK            OK            OK
+mmitech             OK            OK            OK            -             -

 Missing keys
 norisg         3A51FF4D536C5B19BE8800A0F2FC9F9465A2995A  from GPG, from keys.txt